 We are an Indian renewable energy-based power generation company focused on developing, owning and operating renewable energy power plants.
 Currently our portfolio includes wind energy, and we are planning to expand our capacity by venturing into solar and hybrid models (comprising wind & solar).
-As of December 31, 2023, our aggregate installed capacity is 402.3 Mega Watt (MW).
-Our growth strategy involves acquiring existing renewable energy assets and launching new greenfield projects.
-Currently, we cater to 45 customers, with the majority being Commercial and Industrial Customers, and only two being state-owned utilities as of December 31, 2023.
+As of September 30, 2023, our aggregate installed capacity is 402.3 Mega Watt (MW).
+As on September 30, 2023, we have 45 customers in total and out of the same only 2 are state owned utilities and the remaining are Commercial and Industrial Customers.
+We have expanded our business by acquiring operating and development renewable energy assets from third parties and by developing greenfield projects.
+We have a diverse set of customer base with a mixture of off-take arrangements.
+Our customers include State utilities, private commercial and industrial consumers.

-For further details, please refer to the chapter titled "Our Business" at page 132 of this Draft Letter of Offer.
+For further details, please refer to the chapter titled "Our Business" at page 123 of this Draft Letter of Offer.